-As most of you probably know, Usher 1F Collaborative raises money to help support and fund research for cures for the disease that I have – Usher’s Syndrome Type 1F.
-Concerning Mabat Latid, my goal is very simple: make a huge impact to raise money for a cure for Ushers Type 1F.
+As most of you probably know, Usher 1F Collaborative raises money to help support and directly fund research for cures for the disease that I have – Usher Syndrome Type 1F.
+My goal is very simple: make a huge impact to raise money for a cure for Ushers Type 1F.
 I know that many of you do not know me personally and wonder, what does this have to do with me?
 I know that we are all supportive of each other’s philanthropies and I just wanted to share my story with you.

-Unfortunately, I was born with Usher’s Syndrome Type One.
-However, my family and I were unaware of it until I was fifteen years old when we all read a news article that highlighted some of the symptoms of Usher’s Syndrome Type One that I was recently experiencing, including ailments of my eyesight.
+Unfortunately, I was born with Usher Syndrome Type 1F.
+However, my family and I were unaware of it until I was fifteen years old when we all read a news article that highlighted some of the symptoms of Usher Syndrome Type 1F that I was experiencing at the time, including ailments of my eyesight.
 Subsequently, we went to a retinal specialist, and he confirmed our worst nightmare: in addition to being born profoundly deaf, I also had this devastating syndrome that causes significant amounts of eyesight loss.

-Nine years years ago, I decided to give up driving at night because it was getting really hard for me to see at night.
+Eleven years ago, I decided to give up driving at night because it was getting really hard for me to see at night.
 Luckily, due to my most amazing support system, including my parents, my brother David, sorority sisters, and my friends, I did not have to give up my social life.
 I got rides to friends’ houses and other places at night without any issues.
-In addition, my family and friends have been amazingly supportive always offering their arm to help me walk in the dark as well as cruise through crowds at the parties and bars.
+In addition, my family and friends have been amazingly supportive, always offering their arm to help me walk in the dark as well as cruise through crowds at parties and bars.